00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 charybdis_right.overlay : Here I found &pinctrl and &spi1.
 This showed me which pins were assigned for the trackball sensor.

-Now I just had to learn how to add a nice!view to the keyboard, so I searched online to find ZMK folders that had nice!view added to their keyboards.
+Now I just had to learn how to add a nice!view to the keyboard, so I searched online to find ZMK configs that had nice!view added to their keyboards.

 ![niceview charybdis.conf](Images/25.jpg)